ChoiTommy/EE3080-Cyber-Attack-and-Defence/README.md

 - Installation and execution of Oracle VM Virtual Box (virtual machines of Kali Linux, Ubuntu, Windows 11, Windows 10, or Windows 7). <br>
 - Use of networking tools, "SNORT" for network intrusion detection. <br>
 - Use of shell scripts to perform reverse-shell attack and file manipulation. <br>
+- Use of PHP scripts to capture victim's IP address.
 - Use of LOIC (Low Orbit Ion Cannon) to perform DDoS attack. <br>
 - Use of [File.io](https://file.io) to upload and download files with the help of curl scipts. <br>